Addie-020/Joint-Estimator-of-Parameters-of-Short-Time-Sinusoid/README.md

 # Read me

-Project: Joint EstimatiorofLow Frequency Signal Parameters
+Project: The Joint Estimation of Frequency, Phase, and Amplitude of Short-Time Sinusoid Signal

 All codes are available in the folders